-l

-2. LAWS Human out not known to be five attributes: "unmanned

-of loop developing LAWS lethality, suffi- technical

-Human in currently, nor cient pay load means other

-Loop does it currently (charge) and than ord-

-have LAWS in means nance that

-its inventory; autonomy, ab- are intended

-however, there sence of human for carrying

-is no prohibition intervention and out combat

-on the develop- control during the and support

-ment, fielding, or entire process of missions

-employment of executing a task. without any

-LAWS.
-DODD impossibility involvement

-3000.09 e for termination, of the oper-

-meaning that ator" beyond

-once started the decision

-there is no way of whether

-to terminate the and how

-device. indis- to deploy

-criminate effect, the system.

-meaning that the Russia has

-device will exe- not publicly

-cute the task of stated that it

-killing and maim- is developing

-ing regardless LAWS.

-of conditions,

-scenarios and

-targets.

-Evolution, mean-

-ing that through

-interaction with

-the environment

-the device can

-learn autono-

-mously, expand

-its functions and

-capabilities in a

-way exceeding

-human expecta-

-tions.
+2. LAWS Human out of loop Human in Loop not known to be developing LAWS currently, nor does it currently have LAWS in its inventory; however, there is no prohibition on the development, fielding, or employment of LAWS.
+DODD 3000.09 e five attributes: lethality, sufficient pay load (charge) and means autonomy, absence of human intervention and control during the entire process of executing a task. impossibility for termination, meaning that once started there is no way to terminate the device. indiscriminate effect, meaning that the device will execute the task of killing and maiming regardless of conditions, scenarios and targets.
+Evolution, meaning that through interaction with the environment the device can learn autonomously, expand its functions and capabilities in a way exceeding human expectations. • • •